 Bipolar disorder is manifested through uncontrollable, all-consuming shifts in mood, behavior and energy levels.
 The lack of stability typically causes the sufferer to have relationship problems, issues with career and income stability, a disposition for accidental injuries and a propensity for suicide.

-A connection between the bi-polar disorder and addictive behavior has been noted, but it hasn’t been fully explained.
-Nationwide research revealed that little over a half of bi-polar patients had been through alcohol or drug addiction, with alcohol being the most frequent choice.
+A connection between the bipolar disorder and addictive behavior has been noted, but it hasn’t been fully explained.
+Nationwide research revealed that little over half of bipolar patients had been through alcohol or drug addiction, with alcohol being the most frequent choice.

 Bi-polar addicts who want to shake off their addiction require professional help and guidance with the process.
 The fact is that they are on a constant swing between depression and euphoria combined with self-importance.
 This instability makes it very difficult for these individuals to stick to their recovery plans, which is why they need professional support for a comprehensive treatment that will include their alcohol recovery or drug rehab in San Diego.

-It is not possible to receive separate treatments for the bi-polar disorder and the addiction with a high likelihood of success.
+It is not possible to receive separate treatments for bipolar disorder and the addiction with a high likelihood of success.
 Drawing a line between these two issues increases the possibility of relapse.
-APEX Rehab services offers an integrated program that can encompass the bi-polar treatment and alcohol or drug rehab in San Diego.
+APEX Rehab services offer an integrated program that can encompass the bipolar treatment and alcohol or drug rehab in San Diego.

 Depression is a common mental illness that comes along with substance abuse; treating the addiction also can bring relief to underlying mental health issues.
 At APEX, we believe in following an integrative approach – because it works.
 While treating the addiction may be a patient’s ultimate goal, we know it can only happen when we also treat negative thought patterns and the physiological symptoms that accompany depression.
 We use a combination of behavioral therapies, nutritional counseling and mind-body exercises to alleviate depressive symptoms and restore balance in our San Diego depression treatment.